Panasonic GX85 versus Olympus E-M10 II

 - Longer lasting: Gets more shots (320 versus 290) out of a single battery charge.

-If the count of individual advantages (bullet points above) is taken as a guide, the GX85 comes out slightly ahead of the E-M10 II (4 : 3 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of relative strengths (bullet points above) is taken as a measure, the GX85 comes out slightly ahead of the E-M10 II (4 : 3 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the GX85 and the E-M10 II in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+This is why expert reviews are important.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic GX85 (⇒ rgt)||HiRec||82/100 Silver||5/5||4.5/5||5/5||2016||799||latest||check|